FinPress/gutenberg/packages/scripts/README.md

 ## Contributing to this package

-This is an individual package that's part of the Gutenberg project.
+This is an individual package that’s part of the Gutenberg project.
 The project is organized as a monorepo.
-It's made up of multiple self-contained software packages, each with a specific purpose.
+It’s made up of multiple self-contained software packages, each with a specific purpose.
 The packages in this monorepo are published to [npm](https://www.npmjs.com/) and used by [WordPress](https://make.wordpress.org/core/) as well as other software projects.

-To find out more about contributing to this package or Gutenberg as a whole, please read the project's main [contributor guide](https://github.com/WordPress/gutenberg/tree/HEAD/CONTRIBUTING.md).
+To find out more about contributing to this package or Gutenberg as a whole, please read the project’s main [contributor guide](https://github.com/WordPress/gutenberg/tree/HEAD/CONTRIBUTING.md).

 <br /><br /><p align="center"><img src="https://s.w.org/style/images/codeispoetry.png?1" alt="Code is Poetry." /></p>